crate/tsperf/DATA_GENERATOR.md

 Default: empty string

-used with CrateDB and TimescaleDB.
+used with CrateDB, Postgresql, MSSQL and TimescaleDB.
 It is an optional parameter to overwrite the default table_name defined in the model (see [Data Generator models](#data-generator-models)).

 #### PARTITION